-Many people experience allergies in the late summer and fall, and they may blame the goldenrod that they see blooming everywhere at this time of year.
-However, goldenrod (Solidago) is probably not what is making your allergies become a nuisance during the late summer.
-The plant that probably is lives nearby, however.
+Seasonal allergies are prevalent in the late summer and fall, and those who suffer may blame the goldenrod that they see blooming everywhere at this time of year.
+However, goldenrod (Solidago) probably isn't what makes your allergies become a nuisance during the late summer.
+The plant that probably is the cause of the sneezing, watery eyes, and stuffy nose likely lives nearby, however.

-Of course, anyone can have an allergy to anything, so nasal allergies may not be bothered, but if you touch goldenrod and find that your skin becomes inflamed, you could have a contact allergy to it.
+Of course, anyone can have an allergy to anything, so if you touch goldenrod and find that your skin becomes inflamed, you could have a contact allergy to it.

 Goldenrod is very important for your herbal medicine chest.
 It has nutritive and medicinal qualities that can't be beaten.
 Considering its abundance in most locations all over North America, it makes a good herb to start your family herbal kit.

 Goldenrod can also be used as a gentle home remedy for skin eruptions and rashes.
 Make an infusion and allow it to cool, before straining and keeping in the refrigerator for up to 2 days.
-Since it is a gentle herb, this is fantastic for animals and children.
-If you are using it on a dog or cat, as a hot spot soothing remedy, they can safely ingest it.
-Finally, goldenrod has been historically used as a tea for relieving urinary tract infections.
+Because it is a gentle herb, it is safe for animals and children.
+If you are using it on a dog or cat as a hot spot-soothing remedy, they can safely ingest it.